c-straub/c-straub.github.io/_pages/about.md

   image: CS-3.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p><a href='https://www.uni-bayreuth.de/en'>University of Bayreuth</a></p>
+    <p><a href='https://www.iisb.fraunhofer.de'>Fraunhofer IISB</a></p>
-    <p><a href='https://www.math.uni-bayreuth.de//en'>Department of Mathematics</a></p>
+    <p><a href='https://www.iisb.fraunhofer.de/en/research_areas/simulation/ai-augmented-simulation.html'>AI-augmented simulation</a></p>

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a researcher at the Department of Mathematics at the University of Bayreuth.
-Currently, my main research interests include
+I am a researcher at the [AI-augmented simulation group](https://www.iisb.fraunhofer.de/en/research_areas/simulation/ai-augmented-simulation.html) at the [Fraunhofer Institute for Integrated Systems and Device Technology IISB](https://www.iisb.fraunhofer.de) in Erlangen (Germany).
+My main research interests include
 <ul>
   <li>applications of physics-informed neural networks,</li>
   <li>applications of geometric deep learning for automating control cabinet assembly.</li>
 </ul>
-I have a background in applied mathematics, where I obtained my PhD in 2024 under the supervision of [Gerhard Rein](https://www.diffgleichg.uni-bayreuth.de/en/team/prof-rein/) and [Mahir Hadžić](https://www.homepages.ucl.ac.uk/~ucahadz).
+I have a background in mathematics, where I obtained my PhD in 2024 under the joint supervision of [Gerhard Rein](https://www.diffgleichg.uni-bayreuth.de/en/team/prof-rein/) (University of Bayreuth) and [Mahir Hadžić](https://www.homepages.ucl.ac.uk/~ucahadz) (University College London).
 My doctoral research was focused on the analysis of partial differential equations arising in astromathematics.
 In particular, I worked on
 <ul>
   <li>proving the existence of linearly damped and pulsating galaxies,</li>
   <li>studying the stability of star clusters in general relativity,</li>